+An interesting place to visit while in Cuenca: El Chorro de Giron.
 Recently I had the chance to give some friends a tour of Cuenca and some of the surrounding areas.
 We rented a van for the day and headed off to our first destination which was El Chorro de Giron.

 Back at the hosteria we were treated to a slightly sweet rum drink which is served warm.
 The drink known as a “canelazo” is served to help warm up and relax visitors after visiting the falls.

 The hosteria offers lodging for only $10 per night per person and the restaurant offers typical Ecuadorian cuisine and is famous for its fresh trout.
 The hosteria also offers horseback riding and there are group shelters that can be rented for family gatherings.

 One member of our group declared that El Chorro was one of the most beautiful places she had ever visited.
 After having visited El Chorro de Giron and its waterfalls a number of times I tend to agree with that appraisal.